Houthis Enter War as Trump's April 6 Deadline Looms

 International Reaction

 - Russia deepens involvement: Beyond drone transfers, Russia is reportedly providing satellite intelligence via the Liana spy satellite system, giving Iran data on US military positions.
+UK intelligence confirms Russia has provided drone training, EW support, and intelligence sharing.

 What to Watch